Biomedical Equipment Technician

 Biomedical equipment technicians maintain and repair medical equipment, such as hospital beds, scanning machines, and patient monitors.

 At the very least, aspiring biomedical equipment technicians must have an associate degree in biomedical equipment technology.
 An associate degree typically takes about two years to complete.
-Some employers prefer hiring biomed techs with a bachelor’s degree.
-A bachelor’s degree can be completed in four years.
+Some employers prefer hiring biomed techs with a bachelor’s degree, which can be completed in four years.

 How To Become a Biomedical Equipment Technician – Step-by-Step Guide